JonasPetraska/KnightsTourProblem/README.md

 7)N=4,X=1, Y=1.
 No tour.
 Trials=17784.

-Print each test to two files as follows:a) PART 1 and PART 3 –to screenand fileout-short.txt;b) all three parts –tofileout-long.txt.
+Print each test to two files as follows:

+a) PART 1 and PART 3 –to screenand fileout-short.txt;

+b) all three parts –tofileout-long.txt.